 Carrie recently retired after 36 years of nursing so now has the opportunity to offer both practical and school related experience in the role as governor.
 Carrie says that her children had an excellent start to their education through attending the British School.
 Over the years she has been part of the committee who started the kindergarten at the British School in the 1990’s, a member of the school’s PTA as well as volunteering as a parent helper when her children were at the school.
 This also included making numerous angel costumes for the nativity- each time she made a couple her daughter volunteered her for more!!!
 Later she was on the PTA at KLB and then a parent governor for 6 years.
 Her hobbies include crafts and gardening.

 Stephen Boyd - Co-opted Governor

 Steve is a Chartered Surveyor now working for a UK Bank, usually based in Bristol.
-Both his children attended The British School more years ago than they care to remember!
+Both his children attended The British School more years ago than he cares to remember!
 He was previously a Parent Governor in the 1990's, as well as serving on the PTA both here and at KLB.
 He has been committed to involvement in the community over the years, including helping set up the Community Cinema and more recently in helping to organise the Blues Festival.
 He is looking forward to renewing his affinity with The British School and promoting it within the community.